K-12 Outreach & STEM Programs

 Gap Junction

 Gap Junction is an after-school program for middle school students run by Cummings School student volunteers.
 Groups of middle school students from surrounding schools are brought to the Cummings School campus one afternoon per week for four weeks.
-During these afternoon sessions, the student volunteers conduct laboratories to illustrate a variety of subjects, including body systems, diseases and disease treatment.
 This program has been a success story for STEM education and veterinary school outreach in Central Massachusetts for more than 15 years.

 Gear Up

 Worcester East Middle School's GEAR UP Program promotes higher education to low-income, first-generation students.
-Cummings School has hosted the students, providing them with a presentation on careers in veterinary medicine, along with an admissions discussion.
-In addition, the school's farm staff offered a presentation in order to provide students with an insight into a health professional program/school.
+Cummings School has hosted the students, providing them with presentations on careers in veterinary medicine, admissions, and insight into health professional programs/schools.

 High School